 Most fitness trackers have built-in sleep monitors, which measure how long you sleep and gauge the quality of your rest by how much you move around while you sleep.
 While Dr. Gupta is careful to note that fitness trackers can overestimate the quality of your sleep, he does say that if you keep track of those restless nights, you may be able to discern a cause for them and address it accordingly.
 Wear your fitness tracker to bed, and perhaps your nights will be more restful and you'll feel better in the morning.

 Easier calorie counting

 The math doesn't lie: eat more calories than you burn and you gain weight.
 Eat less, and you lose weight.
 This is not rocket science, yet it can get pretty inconvenient for busy people to do.
-Fitness trackers and their associated apps make calorie counting more convenient than ever — whether you need to lose five pounds, or 50, they can help you manage your food intake quickly and easily.
+Fitness trackers and their associated apps make calorie counting more convenient than ever — whether you need to lose 5 pounds or 50, they can help you manage your food intake quickly and easily.

-Most fitness tracker apps have nutritional information databases which include most foods — even that Big Mac you had at lunch.
-So, if you're counting your calories, no longer do you need to carry that calorie book with you wherever you go.
+Most fitness tracker apps have nutritional information databases, which include most foods — even that Big Mac you had at lunch.
+So if you're counting your calories, no longer do you need to carry that calorie book with you wherever you go.
 It's now all on your phone, which you're never without, right?

 Another benefit is that if you set a daily calorie goal, you can see at a glance how many calories you have left in your budget.
 You can also see how many calories you've burned.